-Alnico magnets are made primarily from aluminum, nickel, cobalt, copper, iron and sometimes titanium.
+Alnico magnets are made primarily from aluminum, nickel, cobalt, copper, iron, and sometimes titanium.
 They can be either cast or sintered.
-Not sure if alnico is the best material for your application?
+Not sure if Alnico is the best material for your application?
 Review our Permanent Magnet Materials comparison for more information.

-Cast Alnico - Cast alnico is melted and poured into a mold.
+Cast Alnico - Cast Alnico is melted and poured into a mold.
 Once solidified, the material is rough ground, then heat-treated and cooled, sometimes within a magnetic field.
 When treated in the presence of a magnetic field, the magnet is called anisotropic (oriented).
 This orients the material to take on maximum magnetization and allows a higher gauss level.

 A cast magnet that is not heat-treated in a magnetic field is called isotropic (non-oriented).
-After heat treatment and cooling, alnico can be ground to specific tolerances, then magnetized.
+After heat treatment and cooling, alnico can be ground to specific tolerances, and then magnetized.

 Sintered Alnico - Sintered alnico is made from a powdered mixture of ingredients that are pressed into a die under tons of pressure, sintered in a hydrogen atmosphere and then cooled either within or without a magnetic field (anisotropic vs. isotropic).